-With craziness of January now over, and the new year well and truly here, this is when most people’s motivation is at its peak for the year as they aim to embark on their new year’s fitness journey.
+With the new year just around the corner… this is when most people’s motivation is at its peak for the year as they aim to embark on their new year’s fitness journey.

 Fast forward to late February or March and that motivation has usually started to dwindle and it is not long before they are back to old habits.

 So why is that…why do so many people start the year with such high hopes and ambitions only to drop off and slip back into their old habits?

 There are several reasons but one of the main ones is that they FAIL to plan.

 When most people get back into the gym in the new year, they try to go from 0 to 100 straight away.
 They begin exercising vigorously 5-6 days a week and slash they calories as much as they can because they want to ride that wave of motivation.